jalho/nappmono/README.md

 Explanation on how I set up this monorepo is at [monorepo_guide.md](monorepo_guide.md).

+## Scripts

+Script names in [`package.json`](package.json) are verbose because Heroku would unintendedly [automatically run](https://devcenter.heroku.com/changelog-items/1557) a script named just *build*.

+### Starting the development environment

+* **Server (backend)**

+        cd packages/backend
+        yarn start:dev

+  *Starts the server at `localhost:4000`, providing visual endpoint at `/graphiql` and request endpoint at `/graphql`.*

+* **Client (frontend)**

+        cd packages/frontend
+        yarn start

+  *Starts the default *Create React App* development server at `localhost:3000` and opens it in a browser.*

+### Deploying on Heroku

+1. Prepare the repository for deploying:

+        npm run prepareForDeploy

+    *Removes old `build` directories from frontend and backend, builds a new one in frontend and copies it to `backend/build/`*.

+2. Commit and push changes.
+The app is published at [nappmono.herokuapp.com](https://nappmono.herokuapp.com/).
+If there has been no traffic for 30 minutes, there will be a short delay (~ 15 seconds) until the app is accessible.

 ## Backend

 GraphQL backend as **Apollo Server**'s **Express** implementation running in **Node.js**.